spdx/spdx-spec/docs/annexes/including-security-information-in-SPDX.md

 ```

-## 1.8 Linking to any security related document
+## G.1.8 Linking to any Security Related Document

 If you want to reference any security information related to a package but cannot or do not wish to specify its kind, use the `securityOther` externalRefType.